sympy/sympy/doc/src/explanation/active-deprecations.md

 keyword arguments to the plotting functions.

-The supported behavior is to pass keyword arguments to the plotting functions, which works fine both for previous and current implementation:
+The supported behavior is to pass keyword arguments to the plotting functions, which works fine for all versions of SymPy (before and after 1.13):

 ```py
 p = plot(x,